-Two four digit passwords provide two levels of permission to access Liebert[®] iCOM[TM] menus and are set with factory default values.
+The default four-digit passwords provide certain levels of permission to access the various Liebert® iCOM[TM] menus levels within the Liebert® iCOM[TM] user interface.
+The end use-user may edit the default four-digit passwords based on need so that only those provided with the current configured passwords may be granted access to the appropriate menus.
 You can change the value of each password so that only those provided with the current password may access the menus that it unlocks.